Alvooh/wk1CodeChallenge/README.md

 2.netSalary.js - calculates an individual’s Net Salary by getting the inputs of basic salary and benefits

-3.speed.js - takes as input the speed of a car e.g 80.
-If the speed is less than 70, it should print “Ok”.
+3.speed.js - takes as input the speed of a car and If the speed is less than 70, it prints “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it gives the driver one demerit point and prints the total number of demerit points.
+If the driver gets more than 12 points, the function prints “License suspended”.

 ## Installation